 Join us for a short day trip or evening trip as we visit sites and cultural activities throughout the Greater Reno Tahoe area.
 These trips include tours, plays and more.
 Some tours or events do not incule lunch/dinner with the ticket price.
 See Monthly newsletter for more details.
 Scholarships apply - except for overnight trips

-This club hosts dances at the Neil Road Recreation Center on the 2nd & 4th Sunday of the month.
-Come and join these friendly active seniors and dance away the afternoon from 2 - 5 p.m.
-Schedule
+This club hosts dances at the Neil Road Recreation Center on the 2nd & 4th Sundays of the month.
+Come and join these friendly active seniors and dance away the afternoon from 2-5 p.m.

 Have you seen a good movie lately?
-Enjoy a delicious brunch at Eldorado buffet.
-After brunch, head to our local Riverside movie theater with friends.
-Transportation is provided, and a selection of movies is provided before departure.
-Meets the first Thursday of every month.
+Enjoy a delicious brunch at Eldorado buffet and then head to our local Riverside movie theater with friends.
+Transportation is provided and a selection of movies is provided before departure.
+When: The first Thursday of every month.
 Registration is required.
 Fee: $20.
-Schedule

 The Senior Games offer participants over 10 sports to compete in.
 Participants compete within age groups to win gold, silver, and bronze medals.
 The sports for summer include Archery, Baggo, Badminton, Fitness, Go Kart Race, Horseshoes, Miniature Golf, Pickle ball, Target Shooting, Speed Golf, Swimming, Table Tennis, Track and Field, Walk Race (1M/3M), and Weightlifting.
 Winter games offer Ice Skating, Slap shot Hockey, slalom Skiing , Cross Country Skiing, Snow Shoeing, Table Tennis, Baggo (bean bag toss), Poker, Pickle ball, Archery and bowling.
 Competitions are grouped into men, women, coed, or mixed doubles categories.